Maryborough (Vic.)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Maryborough has 85 active public transport stops offering a mix of train and bus services.
-These stops are served by 11 different routes, collectively facilitating 541 weekly passenger trips.
-The city's transport accessibility is rated excellent, with residents typically residing 196 meters from the nearest stop.
+Maryborough has 85 active public transport stops, offering a mix of train services.
+These stops are served by 11 different routes, together providing 541 weekly passenger trips.
+The accessibility of these stops is rated as excellent, with residents typically living 196 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport at 91%, while walking accounts for 7%.
+On average, there are 1.2 vehicles per dwelling, below the regional average.

 Frequently Asked Questions - Transport